ceford/j4xdemos-data-jdocmanual/manuals/help/de/menu-items/menu-item-list-contacts-in-a-category.md

 ## Wie darauf zugreifen

-Um eine neue Kontaktliste in einem Kategorie-MenÃ¼eintrag zu erstellen:
+Um eine neue Kontaktliste in einem Kategorie-Menüeintrag zu erstellen:

 - Select **Menus **→** \[name of the menu\]** from the Administrator menu (for example, **Menus **→** Main Menu**).